 If a student becomes ill or injured during the school day, he/she should obtain permission from the teacher to report to the front office.
 Illnesses and injuries will be dealt with on a case-by-case basis.
-The parents may be called to pick up the student.
-Students are not allowed to use their cell phones to notify their parents unless directed to do so by office personnel.
+Parents may be called to pick up the student.
+Students may not use their cell phones to notify their parents unless directed to do so by office personnel.